European Union (EU) – Export requirements for highly refined products

 On this page

-This directive applies to food business operators manufacturing highly refined products (HRPs) such as chondroitin sulphate, hyaluronic acid, other hydrolysed cartilage products, chitosan, glucosamine, rennet, isinglass and amino acids.
+This directive applies to food business operators manufacturing highly refined products (HRPs) of animal origin such as chondroitin sulphate, hyaluronic acid, other hydrolysed cartilage products, chitosan, glucosamine, rennet, isinglass, amino acids that are authorized as food additives in accordance to EC No 1333/2008, food flavourings that are authorized in accordance to EC No 1333/2008 and fat derivatives.
 These HRPs are derived from bovine, sheep, goats pigs, poultry, equine and fishery products.

 1. Eligible/ineligible product

-EU certificate for highly refined products (HRPs) refers to a list of harmonized system (HS) code(s).
+EU certificate for HRPs refers to a list of harmonized system (HS) code(s).
 It is the responsibility of the exporter to ensure that the product being exported will be covered by the certificates issued by the Canadian Food Inspection Agency (CFIA).

 Eligible